Mokrosuky: Administrative division

+Etymology

+The name is derived from the surname Mokrý Suk, meaning "the settlement of Mokrý Suk family".

 Geography

 Mokrosuky is located about 17 km southeast of Klatovy and 50 km south of Plzeň.
 It lies in the Bohemian Forest Foothills.
 The highest point is at 687 m above sea level.
 The Ostružná River flows through the municipality.

 History

 The first written mention of Mokrosuky is from 1418.
 Until 1560, it belonged to the Velhartice estate.
 In 1560, the village was annexed to the Kolinec estate.

 Transport

 The railway line Klatovy–Horažďovice runs through the municipality.
 However, the train station named Mokrosuky is located in the territory of neighbouring Hrádek-Kašovice.